ArnavMehta3000/Kumo/README.md

 # Kumo
-Kumo stands for 'cloud' in Japanese.
+Kumo stands for `cloud` in Japanese.
 Which is the name of the name of this Obsidian Vault